mohitvirli/vaccine-slots-discord-bot/README.md

 # vaccine-slots-discord-bot :eyes:

-Add a bot to know if the covid vaccination slots are available for 18+.
+Add a bot to know if the covid vaccination slots are available for 18+ with simple commands like `-vaccine 560103` or `-vaccine karnataka udupi`.
 I hope this helps in these dire times.

  - If you are brand new to creating discord bot refer this [Sitepoint tutorial](https://www.sitepoint.com/discord-bot-node-js/)
  - If you do know how to create a bot you would just need the discord server credentials.